 2. Health issue

 In terms of routine child care, like vaccinations, regular check-ups and common childhood illnesses like the flu, ear infections and tummy upsets, a GP would just as easily diagnose and treat your child as effectively as any PD.
-However, if there is something a little unusual going on, and more severe illnesses like childhood leukemia, chronic allergies or a genetic order like cystic fibrosis might be the cause, it would be good to visit a PD, who would be able to refer you to a specialist if the issue is a serious point of concern.
+However, if there is something a little unusual going on, and more severe illnesses like childhood leukaemia, chronic allergies or a genetic order like cystic fibrosis might be the cause, it would be good to visit a PD, who would be able to refer you to a specialist if the issue is a serious point of concern.

 PD clinics are generally much more crowded than the regular GP ones.
 And understandably so, as attending to young children is definitely more time-consuming and challenging – even something simple like looking at the throat can take well over a minute because the young patient is struggling to sit still and open wide!
 So, if it’s a simple case of a cold, a short trip to the GP might well be more productive than an hour’s wait in a PD’s waiting room.